Midazolam: Tolerance, dependence, and withdrawal

 A benzodiazepine dependence occurs in about one-third of individuals who are treated with benzodiazepines for longer than 4 weeks, which typically results in tolerance and benzodiazepine withdrawal syndrome when the dose is reduced too rapidly.
 Midazolam infusions may induce tolerance and a withdrawal syndrome in a matter of days.
 The risk factors for dependence include dependent personality, use of a benzodiazepine that is short-acting, high potency and long-term use of benzodiazepines.
 Withdrawal symptoms from midazolam can range from insomnia and anxiety to seizures and psychosis.
 Withdrawal symptoms can sometimes resemble a person's underlying condition.
 Gradual reduction of midazolam after regular use can minimise withdrawal and rebound effects.
 Tolerance and the resultant withdrawal syndrome may be due to receptor down-regulation and GABAA receptor alterations in gene expression, which causes long-term changes in the function of the GABAergic neuronal system.

 Chronic users of benzodiazepine medication who are given midazolam experience reduced therapeutic effects of midazolam, due to tolerance to benzodiazepines.
 Prolonged infusions with midazolam results in the development of tolerance; if midazolam is given for a few days or more a withdrawal syndrome can occur.
 Therefore, preventing a withdrawal syndrome requires that a prolonged infusion be gradually withdrawn, and sometimes, continued tapering of dose with an oral long-acting benzodiazepine such as clorazepate dipotassium.
 When signs of tolerance to midazolam occur during intensive care unit sedation the addition of an opioid or propofol is recommended.
 Withdrawal symptoms can include irritability, abnormal reflexes, tremors, clonus, hypertonicity, delirium and seizures, nausea, vomiting, diarrhea, tachycardia, hypertension, and tachypnea.
-In those with significant dependence, sudden discontinuation may result in withdrawal symptoms such as status epilepticus.